OpenNaja/cobra-tools/docs/Guides/Plugin/Animations.md

 - exhibit animals

 !!! construction "Limitations"
-    The transforms used by `.banis` are currently not fully understood.
-Import is experimental and close to expected for some `.banis`, but totally broken for others.
-Export is not useable in production.
+    The `.banis` format has been updated for PC2 and JWE3.
+Not all of its features are currently fully understood.
+Import is experimental and close to expected for some `.banis`, but broken for others.
+No export yet.
+    The `.banis` format for older games (PZ1, PC1, JWE1, JWE2) is fully supported by the plugin.
+Import and export should round-trip perfectly.